Welcome to Good Shepherd Church – Drums, Pennsylvania

 (Click on a link to go to related page/section for more information.)

-Ministry Schedules for July through September are available on the “Downloads” page of our website for Extraordinary Ministers, Altar Servers, Lectors, and Greeters.
+Ministry Schedules for October through December are available on the “Downloads” page of our website for Extraordinary Ministers, Altar Servers, and Greeters.
+An updated Cantor/Accompanist schedule is now available on the “Downloads” page of our website.
+It covers through November 23, the end of the liturgical year.

-Hymn selections and Responsorial Psalm selections are available on the “Downloads” page of our website.
+The latest Hymn Selections and Responsorial Psalm selections are available on the “Downloads” page of our website.

 Looking for St. John Bosco Information?